steinrue/chimp/README.md

 The subdirectory `Simulation_Studies` contains `python` scripts that were used to conduct the simulation studies in the [manuscript](https://doi.org/10.1101/2021.05.22.445274).

+The subdirectory `1000G_analysis` contains `python` scripts that were used to analyze Chromosome 1 from the 1000 Genomes dataset for the `LWK`, `JPT`, and `FIN` populations, as described in the [manuscript](https://doi.org/10.1101/2021.05.22.445274).

 # Input and Output

 In order to run CHIMP, you need to make sure you have three things for your data:
 - .vcf files containing data for SNPs.
 Non-bialellic SNPs (e.g. tri-allellic, structural variation, ...) are filtered out by Chimp.
 - .fasta files for the reference sequence.
 This specifies the alleles at the sites that are not listed in the .vcf ('N' for missing sites).
 - .fasta files for the ancestral sequence.
 If you do not have this, the reference files can be used here, though the inference may be affected.

 CHIMP will analyze the VCFs provided, selecting a specified number of haplotypes from left to right (it will treat diploid individual data as two separate haplotypes) and ignoring additional haplotypes if the file contains more than specified.
 If this method for selecting the haplotypes might cause bias for your data, we recommend reordering (e.g. randomly permuting) the haplotypes before running CHIMP.

 Any variant listed in the VCF that is not a biallelic SNP for the samples to be analyzed (e.g. tri-allellic, structural variation, ...) will be treated as a missing site, and positions not listed in the VCF are treated as non-segregating.
 The reference FASTA file is used to specify tracts of missing data, and the ancestral FASTA file helps distinguish ancestral from derived alleles.

 CHIMP will infer a piece-wise constant population size history with 20 epochs.
-The boundaries between these epochs are distributed exponentially (uniformly on a log scale) between Ne/50 and 5*Ne.
+The boundaries between these epochs are distributed exponentially (uniformly on a log scale) between Ne/50 and 20*Ne.
 Ne is the effective population size computed from Waterson's Estimator across the data, and is also the value at which the population size in each epoch is initialized.

 Upon completion, CHIMP will output two files.
 The PARAM file contains the results of the inference, listed as a single ordered pair for each epoch of the history.
 Each ordered pair contains [epoch's lower bound in generations, population size during epoch].
 All times are given in generations before present, and population sizes are given in number of diploid individuals.
 The CSV file contains a dense set of ordered pairs (with many pairs for each epoch) that can be used for plotting.